-Upon reaching the Ptarmigan Trail hikers should turn left.
+Upon reaching the Ptarmigan Trail junction, hikers should turn left.
 A turn to the right will lead you down to the Many Glacier Hotel.

 At 2.5 miles hikers will reach a small clearing overlooking Ptarmigan Falls.
 Unfortunately this is the best view of the falls you'll have, as steep terrain makes it virtually impossible to get a closer look.
 Moreover, tree cover blocks a full view of the falls from top to bottom.

 Just above Ptarmigan Falls is an open and rocky area that has become a popular spot for a snack break or a rest stop.